Gulfside Road beach access temporarily closed | Longboat Key | Your Observer

 The town plans to put about 825,000 cubic square yards of sand along the Longboat Key shoreline by the summer.
 A typical dump truck holds about 10-14 cubic yards.
 The work is expected to help stabilize the north end of the island to combat the severe erosion that threatens the Greer Island area.

-By mid-April, a news release from coastal engineering contractor Olsen Associates, Inc. said a separate sand dredge operation will start sand placement along Longboat Club Road.
+By mid-April, a news release from coastal engineering contractor Olsen Associates, Inc. said a separate sand dredge operation will start sand placement along Longboat Club Road south of the St. Regis property.

-At the same time, work has started to build five permeable rock groins along the shoreline at North Shore Road and Greer Island, an area historically subject to erosion.
+At the same time, work has started to build five permeable rock groins along the shoreline at North Shore Road and Greer Island.

 “[In the coming weeks,] that North Shore beach access point will probably be closed down, especially when they’re in the process of filling those cells with the beach material just due to the fact that there’s going to so much construction activity in and around that location that for safety sake, we do not want people going out there and hurting themselves,” Mopps said.